 Unit I: Educational Administration and Management: Conceptual Framework.
-Periods
+Periods: 5 hours

-- 1. The concept and importance of Educational organization, Administration and management. - 2.
-Distinction between Educational Administration and management. - 3.
-The objectives, nature and scope of Educational management - 4.
-Educational management as a System: Concept and importance, Educational institution as a system, human resources and other resources.
+1The concept and importance of Educational organization, Administration and management.

-Unit II: Administration and Management of Education at Centre and State Periods
+- 2 Distinction between Educational Administration and management. - 3The objectives, nature and scope of Educational management - 4Educational management as a System: Concept and importance, Educational institution as a system, human resources and other resources.

-1. Centre-State relationship in educational administration and management
+Unit II: Administration and Management of Education at Centre and State Periods: 8 hours

-Administration and management of Education at Centre
+Centre-State relationship in educational administration and management Administration and management of Education at Centre